Ejaculation problems are common sexual problems in men.

-If retrograde ejaculation is caused by using a certain medication, then normal ejaculation will usually return once medication is stopped.
-Speak to your GP before stopping any prescribed medication.
+If retrograde ejaculation is caused by using a certain medicine, then normal ejaculation will usually return once medicine is stopped.
+Speak to your GP before stopping any prescribed medicine.

 However, if the retrograde ejaculation has been caused by significant muscle or nerve damage, treatment may not be possible.